-The majority of academic studies are held in the Spanish language, except bilingual schools, such as ASOCIACION ESCUELAS LINCOLN ENTIDAD EDUC.FORMAL Y PERS.JUR, that might be held in the English/Spanish languages.
-Public Universities are supported by the Government, so if you know the Spanish language.
+The majority of academic studies are held in the Spanish language, except for bilingual schools, such as Lincoln, the American International School of Buenos Aires, which teaches in English and Spanish.
+Public universities are supported by the government, so you must know the Spanish language.
+Consult with our team for details.

 | Requirement | Description |